Jeremy1980/blogger/README.md

 ## Layout

-The app skeleton uses [Milligram](https://milligram.io/) (v1.3) minimalist CSS framework by default.
+The app skeleton uses Bootstrap  v5.2.1 (https://getbootstrap.com/) by default.
 You can, however, replace it with any other library or custom styles.